saasbook/hw-indices-performance/README.md

 Setup:
 ----

-Clone this repository and cd inside it
+Fork this repo and clone your fork to your development environment.

-Now run:
+Now in your development environment run:

 ```
 bundle install --without production